 While this course does not constitute personalized financial advice, it aims to equip you with a solid foundation of education to help you navigate the complicated terrain of equity compensation.

 Since founding Ad Astra Financial Planning, Andy has been featured in USA Today, MSN, U.S. News & World Report, Wealth Management, and The Sabbatical Project, among others.
 They’ve guided several clients through complex equity decisions and life transitions, helping them align their finances with what matters most.
-Andy has worked with engineers at companies like Amazon, Apple, Google, and other Big Tech cos.
+Andy has worked with engineers at companies like Amazon, Anthropic, Apple, Google, Linear, Mercury, Meta, and OpenAI.

 If you want to get additional support from Andy: